 “Falling Upward” (Richard Rohr)

-Occasionally we put on a more public event - most recently a book launch of “Black Sheep and Prodigals” with Dave Tomlinson, which attracted 35 people at Billingham Forum.
-Logos is currently following this book as our study material.
+Occasionally we put on a more public event at Billingham Forum - most recently a book launch of “Black Sheep and Prodigals” with Dave Tomlinson, and “Bonhoeffer’s Theology” with Rev Dr Jennifer Moberly.

 Venue & Meeting Times

 Logos is a theological discussion group.
-It meets fortnightly on a Tuesday evening from 7.30 to 9.30, usually on the first and third Tuesdays of the month at the home of Paul and Dorothy Wilson, 17 Richmond Crescent, Billingham TS23 2JP.
+It meets fortnightly on a Tuesday evening from 7.30 to 9.30, usually on the second and fourth Tuesdays of the month at the home of Paul and Dorothy Wilson, 17 Richmond Crescent, Billingham TS23 2JP.

-Because of additional demand, there is another study group on alternate Mondays from 7.00 to 9.00.
+Because of additional demand, there is sometimes another study group on Mondays.

 Full details of when the groups meet can be found by clicking the Programme tab above or on the Galilee Network website at https://galileenetwork.wordpress.com.
 We are also listed on Meetup at https://www.meetup.com/Galilee-Network/.

 Galilee Network was formed in 2004 when ten long-term friends in Teesside decided to meet regularly.
 We were all Christians by conviction, and had a background in the charismatic movement of the 1970’s, but our paths since then had been quite diverse.
 One common feature was that we all had misgivings about some of the narrower aspects of our evangelical roots, particularly ideas such as an inerrant bible, exclusivism, scepticism towards science, and violence attributed to God (such as the conquest of Cannan, eternal torment and penal substitution).